SimonWoodtli/cmd-zet/README.md

 This is `zet`, a command line tool for managing your digital Zettelkasten (notebox).
 Many commands use fzf for easier management of a Zettelkasten repository. `zet` is a bash script that also uses `rg` for faster grep searches and `fd` for better filename search performance.

 > 🧐 I strongly recommend using two Zettelkasten git repositories.
-A public one with a remote git repository on github.com and a private one that exists only as a local wit repository.
+A public one with a remote git repository on github.com and a private one that exists only as a local git repository.

 Quick links: